Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Preliminaries

 A \emph{$k$-subdivision} $G'$ of a (plane) graph $G$ is a (plane) graph obtained from $G$ by replacing each edge~$(u,v)$ with a path between $u$ and $v$ containing at most $k$ intermediate vertices.
 If the path replacing $(u,v)$ has at least one intermediate vertex, we call the edges of the path \emph{subdivision edges} and its intermediate vertices \emph{subdivision vertices}.
 An \emph{augmentation} $G'$ of a (plane) graph $G$ is a (plane) graph obtained from $G$ by adding some dummy vertices and edges.

-\emph{Planar $3$-trees}, also referred as {\em stacked triangulations} or \emph{Apollonian graphs}, are special types of planar triangulations which can be generated from a triangle by a sequential addition of vertices of degree $3$ inside faces.
+\emph{Planar $3$-trees}, also known as \emph{stacked triangulations} or \emph{Apollonian graphs}, are special types of planar triangulations which can be generated from a triangle by a sequential addition of vertices of degree $3$ inside faces.

-A directed graph is {\em acyclic} if it does not contain any directed cycle.
+A directed graph is \emph{acyclic} if it does not contain any directed cycle.

-An $x$-{\em monotone} ($y$-{\em monotone}) curve is a curve that intersects every vertical line (every horizontal line) in at most one point.
-An $xy$-{\em monotone} curve is both $x$-monotone and $y$-monotone.
+An $x$-\emph{monotone} ($y$-\emph{monotone}) curve is a curve that intersects every vertical line (every horizontal line) in at most one point.
+An $xy$-\emph{monotone} curve is both $x$-monotone and $y$-monotone.

-A drawing in which edges are drawn as polylines is a {\em $k$-bend drawing on a grid} if each edge has at most $k$ bends, and all vertices and bends have integer coordinates.
-For such a drawing the \emph{area} of the drawing is defined by the area of its minimum bounding box.
-If the vertices are not required to lie on a grid, the area denotes the ratio of the lengths of the longest and the shortest edge.
+We say that a drawing is a \emph{$k$-bend drawing on a grid} if each edge is represented by a polyline with at most $k$ bends, and all vertices and bends of the edges lie on the points of an integer grid.
+The \emph{area} of a drawing is the area of its bounding box, assuming that the minimum distance between any vertex or bend point and any other vertex or bend point is at least~$1$.
+In particular, since in any grid drawing vertices and bends lie on the integer grid, the area of a grid drawing corresponds to the number of grid cells in its bounding box.

+The \emph{polar angle} of a vector~$\vec v$ is the clockwise angle from~$\vec v$ to the $x$-axis $(1,0)^\top$.
+The polar angle of a line segment~$s$ at one of its end points~$u$ is the polar angle of the vector defined by~$s$ starting at~$u$.
+In a polyline drawing of a graph, the polar angle of an edge~$e$ at a vertex~$v$ is the polar angle of the line segment of~$e$ incident to~$v$.
+The \emph{geometric angle} between two edges~$e$ and~$e'$ at~$v$ is the counterclockwise angle between the line segment of~$e$ incident to~$v$ and the line segment of~$e'$ incident to~$v$ at~$v$.